-Use Kuali to create your new proposal.
-Get started with – Quick Reference Cards
+Use Kuali to create your proposal.
+See Quick Reference Cards

 New to Kuali?
-Take advantage of Office of Sponsored Programs Hands-on Training Classes and Guides.
+Office of Sponsored Programs offers Hands-on Training Classes and Guides.
 Contact OSP Help for more information or join the MyUMBC Kuali Group.

 What are some basic searching tips for Kuali Proposal?